neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 convenient support for Dependency Injection and provides some additional features such as a caching mechanism for objects.
 Because all packages are built on this foundation it is important to understand the general concept of objects in TYPO3 Flow.
+Note, the object management features of Flow are by default only enabled for classes in packages belonging to one of the `typo3-flow-*`` package types.
+All other classes are not considered by default.
+If you need that (see :ref:`sect-enabling-non-flow-packages`).

 .. tip::